grin-compiler/grin-compiler.github.io/index2.md

 - **Haskell**
   The Haskell language evolves with the Glasgow Haskell Compiler.
-  GHC development is usually focused on language features and high level optimization while the machine code generator gets less attention.
+  GHC development is usually focused on language features and high-level optimization while the machine code generator gets less attention.
   [GHC/GRIN](https://github.com/grin-compiler/ghc-grin) is a combination of GHC's Haskell language frontend and the GRIN optimizer.
   It is work in progress, check its [current status](https://github.com/grin-compiler/ghc-grin#status).
 - **Idris**